- Employee Benefits

 Health Care Flexible Spending Account & Dependent Care Assistance Program

-Faculty, P&S, Non-Supervisory Merit (Organized), and Supervisory/Confidential Merit (Non-Organized) with an appointment of 1/2 time or greater for a continuous duration of 9 months or longer.
+Faculty, Professional & Scientific and Merit employees with an appointment of 1/2 time or greater for a continuous duration of 9 months or longer.
+Pre/Post Doctorate employees with an appointment of 1/2 time or greater are eligible for the following benefits unless otherwise noted.

 The health care flexible spending account (FSA) and dependent care assistance program (DCAP) help you save money on medical and dependent care (typically child care) expenses that you are already incurring.
 Use these accounts to leverage your household’s savings.
 By contributing a portion of your pay into an FSA or DCAP on a pre-tax basis, you may save from 25% to 40% on the cost of eligible expenses you are already incurring.